erguzel/exc-help/README.md

 ## Description

-exc-help is a core python project which is used to manage exceptions in python projects.
+exc-help is a core python project which is used to manage exceptions.
 It is designed in a pattern that one dedicated exception type is used to store and log the exception information in desired application state in json format.
 It also has a type checking method to identify the variable types, and to take action accordingly in the runtime.

 ## Getting Started